rickselby/sinatra-param-validator/README.md

 ## Rules

-Rules work on multiple parameters
+Rules work on multiple parameters:

 ```ruby
 rule :all_or_none_of, :a, :b